pwei1018/bcregistry/content/en-CA/home/sections/01.bc-reg-account/cards/ppr.md

   locale: true
 ---

-Record security interests and liens against personal property belonging to British Columbia businesses and individuals.
+Record security interests and liens against personal property belonging to businesses and individuals.
 Here you can:

 - Register security agreements and liens.
 - Search for registered security agreements and liens.